mozilla/pkipolicy/rootstore/policy.md

 #### 5.3.2 Publicly Disclosed and Audited ####

-We recognize that technically constraining subordinate CA certificates as described above may not be practical in some cases.
+We recognize that technically constraining intermediate certificates as described above may not be practical in some cases.
 All certificates that are capable of being used to issue new certificates, that are not technically constrained, and that